Leonard Cheshire: Anthéor railway viaduct

-Following his failure at the Anthéor viaduct the low level technique he would use for the rest of the war came together in Cheshire's mind.
+Following his failure at the Anthéor viaduct the low-level technique he would use for the rest of the war came together in Cheshire's mind.
 For the bombing force to be effective he had to wait upon good weather, as good visibility was essential at the target.
 In addition, the target would need to be illuminated.
 A marker aircraft would come in first and drop a hooded parachute flare at 5,000 feet.
-Next, a low level target marking aircraft would come in at 4,000 feet, identify the target building and make a 30-degree dive attack on it, releasing the marker flare at 100 feet directly upon the roof of the target.
+Next, a low-level target-marking aircraft would come in at 4,000 feet, identify the target building and make a 30-degree dive attack on it, releasing the marker flare at 100 feet directly upon the roof of the target.
 Though he had been doing this with the Lancaster, the heavy bomber was really not well suited to the job.
 Cheshire believed the low marker aircraft should be fast and more manoeuvrable.
 The Mosquito seemed an ideal choice.
 With the target marked, the main bombing force of Lancasters would come in, one by one, dropping their bombs on the marker.
 Noting how things can change in the course of military operations, the attacking force had to be able to adapt to the conditions faced.
 This meant communication between the leader and the bombing aircraft he was directing.
 This sort of ongoing radio communication over enemy territory was a big break from the Bomber Command method, which operated over the continent in strict radio silence.

-Regrouping after the viaduct raid, 617 commenced upon a series of attacks marked by astonishing accuracy, destroying an aircraft factory at Albert 2 March, a needle bearing factory at St. Étienne 4 March, the Michelin plant at Clermont-Ferrand on 16 March, the Tuilieres power station at Bergerac on 18 March, and the power station at Lyon on 25 March.
-The destruction continued into April when a version of Cheshire's low level marking technique was used in raids against Toulouse on 5 April 1944, Saint-Cyr-l'École (fr) 10 April 1944, and the Juvisy marshalling yards on 18/19 April.
+Regrouping after the viaduct raid, 617 commenced upon a series of attacks marked by astonishing accuracy, destroying an aircraft factory at Albert 2 March, a needle roller bearing factory at Saint-Étienne 4 March, the Michelin plant at Clermont-Ferrand on 16 March, the Tuilieres power station at Bergerac on 18 March, and the power station at Lyon on 25 March.
+The destruction continued into April when a version of Cheshire's low-level marking technique was used in raids against Toulouse on 5 April 1944, Saint-Cyr-l'École (fr) 10 April 1944, and the Juvisy marshalling yards on 18/19 April.